 Electric Utilities Act created an open-access, competitive power pool to trade electricity as a commodity.
 This enabled customers in Alberta to have a choice of who they purchased their electricity from.
 The City of Calgary Electric System began purchasing electricity from the Power Pool of Alberta on January 1, 1996.
 Today, the Power Pool is known as the Alberta Electric System Operator.

 In 1996, City Council approved a proposal to make The City of Calgary Electric System a wholly owned subsidiary of The City of Calgary.
 As a result, ENMAX Corporation began operations on January 1, 1998.
 ENMAX Energy Corporation, an affiliated retailer, was incorporated on this date, as was our distribution and transmission subsidiary, ENMAX Power Corporation.
 Three years later, on January 1, 2001, ENMAX Energy entered the deregulated marketplace.
 Also on this date, ENMAX Encompass Inc. was incorporated to provide billing and customer care.
 ENMAX Power Services Corporation was incorporated in January 2003, to provide competitive engineering, procurement, construction and maintenance services throughout Alberta.
+In 2020 ENMAX grew its regulated utility business to include Emera Maine, a regulated electric transmission and distribution utility headquartered in Bangor, Maine.

 Service work being performed inside a substation in downtown Calgary.